alanqingranwang/web/content/posts/2019-08-19---General-Framework-For-Supervised-Learning.md

 description: "An expression encompassing all supervised classification learning models."
 ---

-Full credit to Alexander Schwing and Matus Telgarsky, from Spring 2017 CS 446 lectures.
+Full credit to Alexander Schwing and Matus Telgarsky, from Spring 2017 UIUC CS 446 lectures.

 In this post, I will show that the following objective is general for many supervised classification learning models, including linear regression, logistic regression, support vector machines (SVMs), multiclass classification, and neural networks.